stephenverderame/cpp_book/src/guessing_game/gg2.md

 }

 ```
 `getUserInput()` is what previously was `getUserGuess()`.
 Now `getUserGuess()` tries to get a number from the user, and if that fails with `std::invalid_argument` it will print an error message and recurse, trying again.
-The catch block catches `invalid_argument` by *reference*.
-More on this later but that's what the `&` means.
+The catch block catches `invalid_argument` by *reference* which is denoted by `&`.
 So instead of the exception being copied, only a reference to the exception is copied.
-We declare this reference `const` so we can't mutate it; everything that can be const, should be const.
-Passing by reference also always this catch block to behave *polymorphically* and accept any subtypes of `std::invalid_exception`(which there are none in the standard library, but it's always good to catch exceptions by reference)
+We declare this reference `const` so we can't mutate it.
+This is good practice and you should make everything that can be const, const.
+Passing by reference also allows this catch block to behave *polymorphically* and accept any subtypes of `std::invalid_exception`(which there are none in the standard library, but it's always good to catch exceptions by reference for this reason)

 ## Wiring it Up

 Let's return to our `main()` function to finish the game.
 First we'll get a random number and store it in a constant.
 Then we'll loop until the user's guess equals that number.
 Since we won't be updating the range of random numbers generating during runtime, it's a good idea to make `constexpr` "variables" which are passed to `getRandNumBetween()`.
-This means that not only are the value constant, but they're also available at compile time.
-Therefore, in the compiled code they don't take up space, instead the compiler just inserts the literal values.
+This means that not only are the values constant, but they're also available at compile time.
+Therefore, in the compiled code they don't take up space, instead the compiler just inserts the literal values into the code whenever they are used.

 ```c++